Skip to Content

 If AzRSA did not correctly do the math, ask that the calculation be redone.

 If AzRSA did the math correctly and you are still ineligible, then you may be required to pay a portion of the cost.
-If you cannot afford a service that VR would normally be required to provide to you, contact ACDL for more information about your rights in this area.
+If you cannot afford a service that VR would normally be required to provide to you, contact DRAZ for more information about your rights in this area.

 When must I look to a different agency to provide a service before AzRSA becomes responsible?